librariesio/documentation/howwework.md

 In general we use [GitHub](https://help.github.com/) and [Git](https://git-scm.com/docs/gittutorial) to support our workflow.
 If you are unfamiliar with those tools then you should check them out until you feel you have a basic understanding of GitHub and a working understanding of Git.
 Specifcally you should understand how forking, branching, committing, PRing and merging works.

 ### Forking
+We prefer that contributors fork the project in order to contribute to 'upstream'.
+This builds in redundancy (there will be many copies of libraries.io) and allows others to build upon the value our comminity has created, taking it in their own direction if desired.

 ### Branching
+We *try* to use principles of [GitHub-flow](https://lucamezzalira.com/2014/03/10/git-flow-vs-github-flow/) in our branching model.
+That is the `master' branch will always be deployable to the live site, and that every branch from that will be used to add a feature, fix a bug, improve something or otherwise represent an atomic unit of work.

 #### Ticketing
+We *try* to ticket everything that is worth a member of the community contributing to.
+That is any feature, bug, concept, view or revelation that is worth an open, focussed and documented discussion.
+This includes things like 'should we add a feature that produces a leaderboard of people in open source?' (the answer is no) but not 'where can I find the documentation for ticketing?'.
+Questions are for our chatroom, a video call or as a last resort the [support repo](http://github.com/librariesio/support).
+We use [templates](http://github.com/librariesio/awesome-github-templates) to guide contributors toward good practice.

 #### Labelling
+We agressively constrain labels as they are a key part of our workflow.
+Tickets should be labelled according to out [labelling policy](/labelling.md).
+Any ticket that does not satisfy the policy will be edited to do so or rejected outright.

 #### Templates
+We use [templates](http://github.com/librariesio/awesome-github-templates) to guide contributors toward good practice in ticketing issues, bugs, features etc. and in issueing pull-requests.
+We strongly advise but do not enforce the use of templates as we understand that some contributors may find it difficult to frame their ticket or pull-request within the confines of a template.

+#### Commenting
+If it posible to comment your contribution — for instance if you are contributing code — then do so in a way that is simple, clear, concise and lowers the level of understanding necessary for others to comprehend what comes afterward does or achieves.
+If you are contributing code it is very likely it will be rejected if it does not contain sufficient comments.

+#### Committing
+When committing to a branch be sure to use plain, simple language that describes the incremental changes made on the branch toward the overal goal.
+Avoid unnecessary complexity or rationalisation.
+Simplify whenever possible.
+Assume a resonable but not comprehensive knowledge of the tools, techniques and context of your work.

+#### Submitting for Review
+Once a branch (regarding an atomic unit of work) is complete it should be readied for review.
+This might include [squashing commits](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History) in order to ease the load on others who will need to review the work that has been done.
+This is your last chance to ensure that your contribution is properly tested.
+If you are contributing code it is likely your contribution will be rejected if it would lower the test-coverage.
+Once this is done you can submit a pull-request.
+It will then be reviewed by other members of the community.

 #### Reviewing
+TODO

 #### Merging
+As we keep the `master' branch in a permenent state of 'deployment ready' once-merged your contribution will be live on the next deployment.
+#### Deploying
+Any member of the [deployers](/deployers.md) team are able to redeploy the site.
+If you require a deployment then you might find one of them in our `#general' [chat channel on Slack](slack.libraries.io).